 Located in Queens, John F. Kennedy Airport (JFK) is fifteen miles from midtown Manhattan and located on Jamaica Bay.
-Over 29 million passengers pass through JFK annually.
+Over 29 million passengers pass through JFK annually and it's a very common arrival point for international travelers.

 Getting from JFK to Manhattan (& back):